Seeing Beyond: Extrapolative Domain Adaptive Panoramic Segmentation¶

 Key Designs¶

-- Node sampling: Local node sampling is performed based on confidence, entropy, and prototype distance to select nodes representing local semantics, which are then aggregated into class-level global prototypes.
-For known categories, positive/negative sample sets are filtered by confidence threshold \(\tau_p\) and entropy threshold \(\tau_e\); for unknown categories, positive/negative samples are split by median entropy \(\tau_m\).
-The nearest \(K\) nodes are retained and a global memory bank \(\mathcal{M}\) is updated via EMA.
+- Node Sampling: Representative local semantic nodes are sampled based on confidence, entropy, and prototype distance, then aggregated into class-level global prototypes.
+For known categories, positive/negative sample sets are filtered using confidence \(\tau_p\) and entropy \(\tau_e\) thresholds.
+For unknown categories, positive/negative samples are segmented by median entropy \(\tau_m\).
+The nearest K nodes are retained, and the global memory bank \(\mathcal{M}\) is updated via Exponential Moving Average (EMA).

 Loss & Training¶